 Experts believe that a weight gain of anywhere between 20 and 40 pounds is normal during pregnancy.
-If a mother gains much less or much more than that, the fetus may be in distress and have a condition called intrauterine growth restriction (IUGR), which means they are smaller than is developmentally appropriate (among other problems).
+If a mother gains much less than that, the fetus may be in distress and have a condition called intrauterine growth restriction (IUGR), which means they are smaller than is developmentally appropriate (among other problems).
 IUGR requires careful physician monitoring and testing, and early delivery prior to labor.
 A mother should have regular prenatal visits, and her physician should know that abnormal weight changes may necessitate additional fetal monitoring.

-Excessive maternal weight gain also is associated with giving birth to a baby that is abnormally large, which is a condition known as macrosomia.
+Excessive maternal weight gain is associated with giving birth to a baby that is abnormally large, which is a condition known as macrosomia.
 Macrosomia can be very dangerous for a baby.
-Macrosomia can create a risky birth situation, such as cephalopelvic disproportion (CPD), whereby the mother’s pelvis is too small for the size of the baby’s head, or shoulder dystocia, which is when the baby’s shoulder gets stuck on the mother’s pelvic bone during delivery.
+Macrosomia can create a risky birth situation, such as cephalopelvic disproportion (CPD), wherein the mother’s pelvis is too small to accommodate the size of the baby’s head, or shoulder dystocia, which is when the baby’s shoulder gets stuck on the mother’s pelvic bone during delivery.
 Macrosomia is especially dangerous if the physician is unaware of the condition.
 A physician in this situation may try to deliver the baby vaginally, and when delivery doesn’t progress the way it should (and it won’t if CPD or shoulder dystocia are present), the physician may use dangerous delivery devices.
-These may include birth-assisting tools like forceps and vacuum extractors, or labor induction drugs, such as Cytotec and Pitocin.
+These may include birth-assisting tools like forceps and vacuum extractors, or labor induction drugs, such as Pitocin and Cytotec.
 Forceps and vacuum extractors can cause head trauma and brain bleeds, and labor induction drugs can cause contractions to be so strong, long, and frequent that the baby becomes deprived of oxygen.
-Oxygen deprivation and brain bleeds can cause permanent brain damage in a baby and resultant cerebral palsy, hypoxic ischemic encephalopathy (HIE), periventricular leukomlacia (PVL), and developmental delays.
+Oxygen deprivation and brain bleeds can cause permanent brain damage in a baby and resultant hypoxic-ischemic encephalopathy, cerebral palsy, periventricular leukomalacia (PVL), and developmental delays.
 Typically, the best way to deliver a macrosomic baby is by C-section.